-SVS PSO VQI Regional Meeting - Mid-America
+SVS PSO VQI Regional Meeting: Mid-America Vascular Study Group

 The Society for Vascular Surgery Patient Safety Organization (SVS PSO) improves the quality, safety, effectiveness, and cost of vascular healthcare by collecting and exchanging information through regional quality improvement groups.